HideoKun/PureTypes/readme.md

 - always use Safe/Close front func wrapper (ex `Func<'x'>`) and UnSafe/Open main func (ex `Func<T, '', []>`) -> Partial Type Application
 - when logic is messy extract it to new named func, avoid [this](https://github.com/sindresorhus/type-fest/blob/main/source/paths.d.ts#L123)
 - if there is to many args in one func, try to use props object to
+- every exported function needs jsdoc, it is not required for local funcs
+- always preserve type context in naming arg
+- error as middle layer solution
+- no more front validation + jsdocs for mouse usage
+- how to unplug from this lib? -------> pure-types/safe + pure-types/unsafe
+- how to pass value and prev stack trace from func pure-types/monad
+- amount of validators should be equal to amount of predicates (v -> p balans)
+- internal lib standards should be published publicly

+\_algo
+returnsNever$
+\_localType
+E - errors

 Bad - non meaningful type names